Mottie/tablesorter/README.markdown

 View the [complete listing here](http://mottie.github.com/tablesorter/changelog.txt).

+#### Version 2.0.30 (2012-2-20)

+* Fixed the total mess I just made with the addWidget init functionality...
+I need a vacation :P

 #### Version 2.0.29 (2012-2-20)

 * Fixed a problem with the addWidget init function which apparently was always being called, even if you didn't want it!
 Fix for [issue #28](https://github.com/Mottie/tablesorter/issues/28).
 Thanks to thezoggy for helping with troubleshooting!